-A pneumonectomy is the medical term for the removal of a lung.
-It is a major surgical procedure that aims to entirely eradicate unhealthy or tumorous lung tissue, and in the case of lung cancer or pleural mesothelioma, prevent the spread of malignant cells to other sites in the body.
+A pneumonectomy is the surgical removal of a lung.
+It is a major procedure that aims to entirely eradicate unhealthy or tumorous lung tissue, and in the case of lung cancer or pleural mesothelioma, prevent the spread of malignant cells to other sites in the body.

 Get help connecting with the nation's top mesothelioma doctors and cancer centers.Get Help Now